Last-Minute Book Week Costumes: 15 Ideas Under $40 for Aussie Kids

 Frequently Asked Questions — Last-Minute Book Week Costumes

 Can I really get a book week costume delivered in time for the parade?
 Yes, if you order promptly with express shipping.
-Orders placed before 12 pm AEST on a business day typically ship same day from our Melbourne warehouse.
-Metro delivery is usually next business day.
-If your parade is at the end of the week, an order placed Monday morning will almost certainly arrive in time.
+Orders placed early on a business day typically ship same day from our Melbourne warehouse, and metro delivery is usually next business day.
+For the best chance of delivery in time, order as early as you can, select Express where it is available, and check the delivery estimate for your postcode.
+Orders placed before 2 pm Melbourne time on weekdays dispatch the same day when in stock.

 What are the easiest last-minute book week costumes?
 The easiest options are ones that need no assembly at all — wizard robes, fairy sets, witch costumes, Little Red Riding Hood capes, and bunny ears.
 These go on in under a minute and are immediately recognisable as book characters.
 Browse our easy book week costumes collection for the full selection.